 In recent years, the term ‘culture’ has become something of a buzzword in football.
-In the context of a sports team, it can be defined as a measure of the observable behaviours that are promoted and accepted within an organisation.
+In the context of any sports team, it can be defined as a measure of the observable behaviours that are promoted and accepted within the group.
 For many coaches, creating an environment that demands high standards is central to their priorities when taking charge of a new team.
 Setting a collective target and laying down a vision as to how it can be achieved is the first step, but sticking to that plan and refusing to alter principal ideas is the real challenge given the multitude of road-blocks that can emerge along the way.
-This article will attempt to break down the steps required to create a winning culture at a football club, taking lessons from those who have experience working within these types of environments.
+This article will attempt to break down the steps required to create a winning culture at a football club, taking lessons from a series of coaches and players who have experienced working within these types of environments.

 Selling Your Vision